mufazmi/apicraft/README.md

 # API Craft CLI Tool

-API Craft CLI Tool is a command-line utility designed to automate the creation of API module files within a Node.js project.
+API Craft CLI Tool is a command-line utility designed to streamline the setup of Node.js API projects, ensuring a well-structured and organized codebase.
+It automates the creation of essential files and folders, enhances code readability, and improves development productivity.

 ## Features

-- Automatically generates controller, DTO, model, route, service, and validation files.
+- Automatically generates controller, DTO, model, route, service, and validation files based on predefined templates.
+- Integrated global error handling to eliminate repetitive try-catch blocks and ensure robust error management.
-- Uses templates to ensure consistent file structure across projects.
+- Encourages best practices by enforcing a consistent file structure across projects.
-- Simplifies project setup and enhances productivity.
+- Simplifies project initialization and module creation.

 ## Prerequisites